sqlwatch/docs/installation/optional-components.md

 Install-DbaWhoIsActive -SqlInstance YourServer -Database master
 ```

+When the `sp_WhoIsActive` procedure is detected during installation, the job `SQLWATCH-LOGGER-WHOISACTIVE` will be deployed in enabled state.
+If the procedure is not detected during installation, the job will be deployed in a **disabled** state

 ## dbachecks

 [Learn more about dbachecks](https://dbachecks.readthedocs.io/en/latest/).
 When dbachecks write output to the SQLWATCH database, the results will be shown on the SQLWATCH dashboard which can be correlated with other metrics.